amytfang/CaseNote/README.md

 [live]: https://casenote.herokuapp.com/#/

-CaseNote is a full-stack web application inspired by Genius.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+CaseNote is an app where users can access and contribute to a crowd-sourced collection of court opinions and legal knowledge.
+The app has a Genius-inspired annotation scheme that allows users to annotate opinions to provide insight and analysis.
+CaseNote utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.

 ## Features & Implementation